-These fresh strawberry lemonade cupcakes are delightfully summer and are amazing!!
+These fresh strawberry lemonade cupcakes are delightfully summering!!
 A soft lemon cupcake filled with puckering fresh lemon juice and juicy strawberries is topped with a whipped strawberry frosting for the perfect summer cupcakes!

 I have no words to describe these strawberry lemonade cupcakes.
 Not just because they leave you speechless and wanting for more after the first bite (which they totally do!), but because I am brain-dead (and coming from a neuroscientist-in-training this is inaccurate, but I will let it fly today because I am that exhausted).

-I had two big presentations earlier this week and I spent the past week and a half just reading and reading and reading and juggling married life, family, friends and blogging with that just left me exhausted.
-Of course at some points my brain was resisting the urge to work leading to some serious procrastination like giant cookie bake-offs (I’ll share soon), mall excursions in search of cute tea cups that were never procured and baking these perfect summer strawberry lemonade cupcakes (among other stress induced goodies) but with no time to blog about them.
+I had two big presentations earlier this week and I spent the past week and a half just reading and reading and reading and juggling married life, family, friends, and blogging, and that just left me exhausted.
+Of course, at some points, my brain was resisting the urge to work leading to some serious procrastination like giant cookie bake-offs (I’ll share soon), mall excursions in search of cute teacups that were never procured, and baking these perfect strawberry lemonade cupcakes (among other stress-induced goodies) but with no time to blog about them.

 Using up the rest of the strawberries from this dark chocolate cake with strawberry buttercream, I made a light and airy lemon cake filled with fresh strawberry bites and I topped the cupcakes with fluffy whipped strawberry lemon buttercream.
 It is the perfect balance between sweet and tangy (I believe strawberry and lemons were made just for each other!).

-I am off to bake about 80 cupcakes, decorate cookies and a cake for my first bridal shower dessert table this Saturday!
-Because I am a procrastinator genius, I left everything to last minute.
+I am off to bake about 80 cupcakes, decorate cookies, and a cake for my first bridal shower dessert table this Saturday!
+Because I am a procrastinator genius, I left everything to the last minute.
 Wish me luck!
 I’ll share the results (hopefully successful) with you next week.